paulcervov/medadmin-graphql-api/README.md

 Open [http://localhost:4000/graphql](http://localhost:4000/graphql) to view it in the browser.

 ## Run database with Docker
+You can easily and quickly run a database in a Docker container with just one command:
 ```
 docker run \
     --name db.medadmin --rm \